Thank you for reading our post, please rate this article at the end.

 Purchase Method

 While registering, you must also mention how you purchased the boat.
-It can be either through a dealer, the owner, an insurance claim, a reward from the court or inheritance, etc.
+It can be obtained through various means, including a dealer, the owner, an insurance claim, a court reward, or inheritance.

 Describe Your Boat